COVID-19 and Convalescent Plasma and Antibody Therapies: Frequently Asked Questions

 On August 23, 2020, the U.S. FDA first granted emergency use authorization (EUA) of CCP in hospitalized individuals with COVID-19, and updated the EUA recently to reflect new information.
 The EUA continues to be limited to hospitalized patients, but now suggests treatment “early” in the hospital course and the use of “high titer” CCP units as measured by specific antiviral Ig testing and titer threshold criteria given in the EUA.

 Some countries have authorized use of CCP more broadly.
 Clinical trials continue for indications not covered by the EUA.
-These include RCTs for prophylaxis following high-risk exposure, early treatment prior to hospitalization, and trials specifically in pediatric patients.
-Early administration of any passive antibody therapy to non-hospitalized patients, including CCP, hyperimmune globulin, and monoclonal antibodies, makes sense given the potential to mitigate viral replication and tissue damage, thus preventing progression to severe disease.
+These include RCTs for prophylaxis following high-risk exposure or at onset of first symptoms, in patients with impaired immunity, and in pediatric patients.
+Early administration of any passive antibody therapy to nonhospitalized patients, including CCP, hyperimmune globulin, and monoclonal antibodies, makes sense given the potential to mitigate viral replication and tissue damage, thus preventing progression to severe disease.
 Since many patients improve on their own, large numbers of subjects will be required to show a benefit for CCP.
 To date, accrual to these RCTs has been a major challenge, particularly in regions of the world with high rates of vaccine administration.

 How is CCP collected?